Bogdanp/personal-website/content/post/github-actions-for-racket.md

 tags: ["racket", "ci"]
 ---

+**This article is outdated as of 2020/05/05 because it refers to the previous implementation of GitHub Actions.
+I've put together a newer version at [Using GitHub Actions to Test Racket Code (Revsied)] so you probably want to read that instead.**

+[Using GitHub Actions to Test Racket Code (Revsied)]: /2020/05/05/github-actions-for-racket-revised

 Like [Alex Harsányi][alex-hhh], I've been looking for a good, free-as-in-beer, alternative to Travis CI.
 For now, I've settled on [GitHub Actions][actions] because using them is straightforward and